grburgess/grburgess.github.io/_pages/press_synch.md

 </div>

 Please contact me if more images are needed.
+Special thanks to Elli Jobst for the German translations.